victorballester7/complete-summaries/README.md

 ### TODO

-> Remember:!
-We doing writing the proofs of the remaining summaries, reread and review the `\emph{}` definitions in order to appear properly in the index.
+> Remember: When writing the proofs of the remaining summaries, reread and review the `\emph{}` definitions in order to appear properly in the index.

 - Mathematics 1
   - Fundamentals of mathematics